Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 Are adaptive macros better than static macros?

-For most users, yes.
-Static macros are set based on initial inputs (weight, goal, activity) and only change if you manually update them.
-Adaptive macros (MacroFactor, Carbon) adjust based on observed weight trends — closer to how strength coaches actually periodize.
-The adaptive approach handles metabolic adaptation and energy expenditure variability better.
+For most users, yes — if the input layer is accurate.
+Static macros are set based on initial inputs and only change if you manually update them.
+Adaptive macros (MacroFactor, Carbon) adjust based on observed weight trends, closer to how strength coaches actually periodize.
+The catch: adaptive math depends on accurate logging.
+With ±18% default-search MAPE, the adaptive engine is correcting against noise.
+Pair adaptive with accurate input, or use a tighter input layer (PlateLens) with static targets.

 Which is most accurate for macro tracking?